shina07/cs374_HCI/DP7/report.md

 #### Recording

 Using smartphone, we will record the entire session that our participants take the experiment.
-It includes voice recordings, photos, written notes.
+It includes screen captures, written notes.

 #### Individual roles